-TKIs combined with older chemotherapy drugs are now showing success in treating people during the blast phase, which previously resulted in death within a few months.
+TKIs combined with chemotherapy drugs are now showing success in treating people during the blast phase, which previously resulted in death within a few months.

 The following is an English-language resource that may be useful.
 Please note that the MANUAL is not responsible for the content of this resource.